I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pfree-dma-buffer-with-notification.md

 <p> </p>

 ## -remarks
 <p>The <code>FreeDmaBufferWithNotification</code> routine is used together with the AllocateDmaBufferWithNotification routine.
 These two routines are available only in the HDAUDIO_BUS_INTERFACE_V2 version of the HD Audio DDI.</p>

 <p>Callers of FreeDmaBufferWithNotification must be running at IRQL PASSIVE_LEVEL.</p>

-<p>The <code>FreeDmaBufferWithNotification</code> routine is used together with the AllocateDmaBufferWithNotification routine.
-These two routines are available only in the HDAUDIO_BUS_INTERFACE_V2 version of the HD Audio DDI.</p>

-<p>Callers of FreeDmaBufferWithNotification must be running at IRQL PASSIVE_LEVEL.</p>